zxc916684603/ecs/intl.en-US/User Guide/Security groups/Scenarios.md

 **Note:**

--   If you are unable to access your instance via `http://公网 IP 地址`, see [Check the TCP port 80 .](https://www.alibabacloud.com/help/faq-detail/59367.htm)
+-   If you are unable to access your instance via `http://Public IP address`, see [Check the TCP port 80 .](https://www.alibabacloud.com/help/faq-detail/59367.htm)